-Foreskin is the piece of skin that covers the top of the penis.
-Foreskin problems such as tightness, ballooning, redness are very common.
+The foreskin is a piece of skin that covers the top of the penis.
+Foreskin problems such as tightness, ballooning and redness are very common.
 It can affect boys of all ages.
 Inadequate or incorrect information can cause confusion and anxiety to both patients and parents.
-This article will help parents to get some understanding on common foreskin problems in boys.
+This article will help parents to get some understanding of common foreskin problems in boys.

-In boys, tight foreskin, also called as phimosis is very common.
-Because of the tightness, Sometimes the foreskin balloons at the time of passing urine.
-At birth, the foreskin is normally tight (Figure 1).
+In boys, tight foreskin, also called phimosis, is very common.
+Because of the tightness, sometimes the foreskin balloons at the time of passing urine.
+At birth, the foreskin is normally tight.
 However, as the boys get older, fluid is produced from the undersurface of the foreskin and makes it freely mobile.
 By the time the boys are around 10 years of age, the foreskin is completely free and mobile.
 Beyond the age of 10 years, if foreskins are not freely mobile, treatment is usually recommended.

-Inflammation of the tip of the penis and foreskin (balanitis) are usually caused by chemical irritation, bacterial or fungal infection.
-The tip of foreskin becomes red, swollen and painful (Figure 3).
-After some time the inflamed foreskin becomes tight – as shown in Figure 4.
-Antibiotic and antifungal creams can be applied, along with regular warm sitz (antiseptic) bath and it usually works well.
+Inflammation of the tip of the penis and foreskin is usually caused by chemical irritation, bacterial or fungal infection.
+The tip of the foreskin becomes red, swollen and painful.
+After some time the inflamed foreskin becomes tight.
+Antibiotic and antifungal creams can be applied, along with regular warm sitz bath (antiseptic) and it usually works well.

-Infected or inflamed foreskin should always be watched carefully, as they can result in a tight scar formation (BXO -Balanitis xerotica obliterans) (Figure 5).
+The infected or inflamed foreskin should always be watched carefully, as they can result in a tight scar formation - BXO.
 Steroid creams applied over the foreskin may improve the tightness, but not in all patients.
 In many patients, the tightness comes back immediately after stopping the cream applications.
-Most patients need circumcision (Removing the foreskin) which will cure the patient.
+Most patients need circumcision (removing the foreskin) which will cure the patient.

 Very rarely, the infection from the tip and head of the penis can spread into the whole penis.
-The whole penis appears swollen and red (Figure 6)and this condition is called balanoposthitis.
+The whole penis appears swollen and red and this condition is called balanoposthitis.
 Oral antibiotics (tablets and syrup) are usually not enough.
-Antibiotics given via the veins (intravenous) will reduce the redness and swelling quickly.
+Antibiotics given via the veins (intravenous) will reduce the redness and swelling quickly